 - Men with an enlarged prostate – The prostate would usually function as a deterrent to bacteria.
 When it is enlarged, it does not work as well to protect the urinary system from infection.

 - Very young infants – Babies have an increased chance of contracting infections while in diapers.
 Very young infants are especially prone to infection due to undeveloped immune systems.
 Take great care to always clean your baby girl from front to back.
 Wash your own hands thoroughly before and after changing diapers to avoid introducing bacteria.

 - Young children still learning to wipe properly.
 This is especially true in daycare environments, where many children are present and hygiene standards may not be as high as in the home.

 - People with catheters, particularly in hospital environments.
 Proper catheter care needs to be taught to all people involved with the patient.

-Important Notes for UTI
+Important Notes for Natural Remedies to Get Rid of a UTI

 - Interstitial cystitis

 In some cases, cystitis symptoms can occur without the sign of infection in the urine.
 When this happens repeatedly, the condition is referred to as interstitial cystitis.
 This painful condition can be debilitating and needs to be handled by a urologist (a doctor specializing in the urinary tract).